-Following is a guest post by Angie at Easy Living Mom… enjoy!!
+Following is an Easy Upcycling Ideas guest post by Angie at Easy Living Mom… enjoy!!

 1. Oatmeal Containers: I cover oatmeal containers with scrapbook paper and use them to hold just about anything that needs a place to go.
 Right now I have scrapbook supplies, extra toilet paper rolls, and gift bows in oatmeal containers, among many other items.